 You've Reached the Top - What's Next?

 Would your company benefit from a division dedicated to innovative business practices?
 Do you have a lot of business opportunity in a foreign country, but no foothold there?
 If you've reached a position of authority in your business, you could be the person to solve this.
-Heading up a new venture within your company will require a lot of trust and some leeway to allow for initial difficulties any new project experiences, but if your endeavor is successful it could be one of the most rewarding experiences of your career, and be of significant benefit to the company as a whole.
+Heading up a new venture within your company will require a lot of trust and some leeway to allow for initial difficulties any new project experiences, but if your endeavor is successful it could be one of the most rewarding experiences of your career - and be of significant benefit to the company as a whole.

-Get Involved With Goodness
+Get Involved With CSR and Charity

 Remember - reaching the top of one mountain usually means being able to see the summit of a higher one, so use your current success to propel you forward, and don't settle for any one definition of success.